360 Video & Virtual Reality (VR) in JW Player Part 1 : State of the Industry

 JW Player is proud to announce support for 360 Video playback and VR in our HTML5 player.

 In Part 1 of our blog series, we will present our perspective on the current state of 360 Video & VR technology and its emerging standards.
-In Part 2 next week, we will explain how you can publish 360 videos and VR experiences on your own websites and apps using JW Player tools.
+In Part 2 next week, we will explain how you can publish 360 videos and VR experiences on your own websites using JW Player tools.